petr-tik/misc/notes.md

 Full back up - complete copy of the entire data.
 Provide the biggest protection, but require most time and disk space

 Incremental back up - the time optimised alternative to a full back up.
-Only back up the files that have been changed since the last back up.
-Quicker to write, but time consuming to restore, need to start from the data point and go to the desired time point in sequential manner.
+Only back up the files that have been changed since the last back up (full or partial).
+Quicker and less data to write, which gives time precision and granularity and makes it time consuming to restore, need to start from the data point and go to the desired time point in sequential manner.

-Differential back up -
+Differential back up - A differential backup backs up only the files that changed since the last full back.
+This writes more data per backup than an incremental method, but makes restores possible from 2 data points: last full backup + a differential backup between day X and the last full back up.

-4. How do you find out more information on Linux commands?
+## 4. How do you find out more information on Linux commands?
-Use the unix terminal man command to find out more about different functions and their option flags.

 in terminal:
+man <command> for the full page
+<command> --help  - provides a cheat sheet of different flag options

+eg.
-man <command> for the full page eg. man man gives you information about the man command or
+man man gives you information about the man command or